lucaspetter/timer/README.md

 ![Timer running](images/screenshots/timerrunning.png)

-Timer is a widget for the Mac OS X Dashboard for alerting after a set amount of time has passed.
+Timer is a widget for the macOS Dashboard for alerting after a set amount of time has passed.
 Just type an amount of time, click Start, and it will begin counting down.
 When it reaches zero, a sound will play and a notification message will appear in the top-right corner of your screen.
 Settings on back side of Timer